Can I Eat Expired Garlic Paste Commercially Packaged Unopened?

 Expert Source

-"According to USDA guidelines, commercially packaged unopened garlic paste can be stored in the pantry for up to 18 months for best quality."
+"According to USDA guidelines, commercially packaged unopened garlic paste can be stored in a cool, dry place for up to 18 months for best quality."

 Fresh Garlic Paste Commercially Packaged Unopened